-Maps are not only found in the atlas at school and on Google Maps.
-Whether political maps, world maps on the climate crisis or to determine a position in the sea rescue: Maps influence our reality!
-In this article you will learn about the origin of maps and what is important to consider when using them.
-Test your knowledge in our crossword puzzle!
+Maps are not just in school atlases or on Google Maps.
+From political maps to climate crisis maps to navigation in sea rescue, maps shape our reality!
+In this article, you'll explore the origins of maps and what to consider when using them.
+Test your knowledge with our crossword puzzle!

 Uranium mining mostly takes place on the land of indigenous peoples in the Global South and poses extreme risks to the environment and to people’s health.
 Nuclear power is extremely costly, and scientists are still unsure about how to store radioactive waste.
 The Uranium Atlas provides an overview of data and facts that are important to answer questions about Uranium.